a-lundsgaard/chat-app-web/README.md

 ## Demo

 A live demo of the app can be found [my-chat.herokuapp.com](https://my-chat.herokuapp.com/).
 The demo is currently hosted on a Heroku dyno, so it may take a while to load (about 30 seconds).

+### How to use

+1. Create a user
+2. Login
+3. Create a chat by searching for a user and adding them to a chat
+4. Click start chat

+Now open a new incognito window and repeat the steps above with a different user.
+It is important that is incognito so a new cookie is created for the other user.

+ Now you can chat between the two users with realtime updates!